pruizf/disco/README.md

 The Diachronic Spanish Sonnet Corpus (DISCO) contains sonnets in Spanish in XML-TEI, between the 15th and the 20th centuries (4303 sonnets by 1215 authors from 22 different countries).
 It includes well-known authors, but also less canonized ones.
 Texts and authors are enriched with identifiers and metadata.

-The current version of the corpus is v3, published in October 2019.
-Work about the corpus presented or submitted before then refers to the [v2](https://github.com/pruizf/disco/tree/1350233c1af8409f34b727f5396de11d4a9a4cb9) or [v2.1]() releases.
+The current version of the corpus is v4, published in December 2021 as the v4 branch (a v4 release has not been created yet).
+Work about the corpus presented or submitted before then refers to earlier releases, see the [release history](https://github.com/pruizf/disco/releases).
 <br><br>

    * [Prior Collections of Texts in Spanish](#prior-collections-of-texts-in-spanish)